freemountain/quark/README.md

 The Quark shell lets you write and pack cross-platform desktop applications using JavaScript and QML.
 It is based on Node.js 7.0 and Qt 5.7.

 ## How does it works
 A Quark application consist of a node.js process and a qml render process.
 They communicate through stdin and stdout in a redux like manner.
-The node js acts like a store, it emits a value and can react to actions.
+The node process acts like a store, it emits a value and can react to actions.
 The qml process listen on value changes and can dispatch actions on user events to the store.

 ## Downloads